Adult Diploma Program

 - enroll in college, certificate, or vocational training programs

 - assist with federal student aid and scholarship applications

 The Educational Opportunity Center also provides referrals to social service and community resources.
 All services are free.
 The Educational Opportunity Center is funded by the U.S. Department of Education and Cuyahoga Community College.
 Call 216-987-6305 or visit http://www.tri-c.edu/trio-programs/educational-opportunity-center.html for more information.

 Women in Transition (WIT)

 Both day and evening classes are available.
-The class runs every eight weeks during the school year on all four campuses.
+Two classes are held each academic semester for eight weeks on all four campuses.
+Summer classes may vary.
 For more information, visit www.tri-c.edu/wit or call:

 - Eastern Campus: 216-987-2272